NovoNordisk-OpenSource/connector/README.md

 #> # ℹ 22 more rows
 ```

-Here the parquet format has been used, but when using a `ConnectorFS()`
+Here the parquet format has been used, but when using a `connector_fs`
 it is possible to read and write several different file types.
 See
 `read_file()` and `write_file()` for more information.